By Robert Schinetsky

 Trying to take on too much too soon is a recipe for disaster when struggling with feelings of depression.

 Start with baby steps.
-Instead of tackling a 6-day push / pull / legs split or triathlon, make it a goal to go for a 10-15 min walk daily.
+Instead of tackling a 6-day push/pull/legs split or triathlon, make it a goal to go for a 10-15 min walk daily.

 Once you get used to incorporating a small amount of physical activity into your daily routine, then you can slowly start to progress your training and undertake more time and labor-intensive activities, such as resistance training, spinning, running, etc.

-You don’t need to tackle the mountain in giant leap, but you do need to start taking steps in that direction.
+You don’t need to tackle the mountain in a giant leap, but you do need to start taking steps in that direction.

 Moreover, research notes that depressed individuals with low levels of fitness may experience more enjoyment from moderate-intensity exercise (60%–80% maximum heart rate) over more intense forms of physical activity.